Want to create a visual like this?Get Started

 Databases are structured around hierarchical subject terms and used an agreed-up controlled vocabulary.
 Some have a thesaurus for you to consult.
+(For instance: MeSH--for medical subject headings and ERIC--for education terms.)
 You may discover these terms in the beginning of your articles as well as on your results list.

 7. PERIPHERAL VISION: SEARCH LIKE A BIRD

 Birds have a wider field of vision than humans.
 In addition to seeing straight ahead, they have side vision.
 We can train ourselves to look for surprises, not just precisely what we initially entered the search looking for.
 This allows us to discover unexpected terms and names and concepts and be able to incorporate these ideas into future searches.

 After brainstorming search terms and synonyms, it helps to consider your important concepts as facets, to be iteratively combined in a variety of different ways using Boolean operators OR and AND.

 When you discover a particular author who regularly writes in your area of interest, you may benefit from searching the author's other works.
 In addition to subscription databases, clicking on an author's name in Google Scholar will lead to their Google Scholar Profile as well as other writings.

 When you have limited subject knowledge and/or a limited understanding of the vocabulary of your search, it can be best to start by consulting a few trusted friends.
 This can include reading introductory articles in databases, starting in reference sources or Web subject directories or the cluster topic finders that appear in many student databases.
 (Markey calls this "getting a little help from your friends." p.
 193-196.)

 Of course, there are some very useful tricks you can use across databases and some search engines, like:

 Use "Control F" for finding text within pages or documentsUsing quotes for "phrase searching"Using Google Advanced Search when precision matters